 Sprinkle on your chosen spice on top of the flour very lightly.
 This spice will create a contrast between the soft “top layer” of the moon and its rocky core (the flour).

-Experiment with dropping the marbles at various distances from the moon’s surface.
-Simply drop them to start, and if your child has good aim feel free to throw the marbles into the flour.
-Compare the different craters formed by the marbles.
+You can experiment with dropping the marbles at various distances from the moon’s surface.
+You can just drop them to start, and if your child has good aim feel free to throw the marbles into the flour.
+Then, compare the different craters formed by the marbles.

 Discuss with your child how and why the craters are forming.
 If possible, it is nice to bring out a book that discusses and shows moon craters, or even pull some information about them up on an iPad or computer.
 (Example: When You Look Up at the Moon by Allan Fowler)